 Instructions

-- Add the onion and garlic to the Thermomix bowl and chop 3 sec/speed 5.
-Scrape down the bowl, add the butter and thyme leaves and saute for 5 mins/100/speed 2 with the measuring cap off.
+- Add the onion and garlic to the Thermomix bowl and chop for 3 sec/speed 5.
+Scrape down the sides of the mixing bowl with a spatula.
+Add the butter and thyme leaves and saute for 5 mins/100℃/speed 2 with the measuring cap off.

-- Whilst the onions and garlic are sauteing, peel and roughly chop the celeriac, parsnip and potato. (see recipe post for tips on how to peel celeriac).
+- While the onions and garlic are sauteing, peel and roughly chop the celeriac, parsnip and potato. (see recipe post for tips on how to peel celeriac).

 - When the time is up, check that the vegetables are soft, if not cook for a few minutes longer.